-Description (including summary of qualifying features) Conservation objectives Pressures and threats (P/T) River Derwent SAC Stretching from Ryemouth in the north to its confluence with the Ouse in the south, the River Derwent is considered to represent one of the best examples in England of a owland river.
+Description (including summary of qualifying features)

+River Derwent SAC

+Stretching from Ryemouth in the north to its confluence with the Ouse in the south, the River Derwent is considered to represent one of the best examples in England of a lowland river.
 Whilst a relatively short length also lies within the Lower Derwent Valley National Nature Reserve, not all of the river is designated, and a small stretch through Malton and Norton-upon-Derwent is excluded, reflecting its urbanised location here.

-Ensure that the integrity of the site is maintained or restored as appropriate, and ensure that the site contributes to achieving the Favourable Conservation Status of its Qualifying Features, by maintaining or restoring: The extent and distribution of qualifying natural habitats and habitats of qualifying species; Physical modification (P/T Water pollution (T); Invasive species (T); Change in land management (T); t supports diverse communities of flora, notably floating vegetation dominated by water crowfoot, and fauna, comprising river lamprey, sea lamprey, bullhead and otter.
-The atter are mobile species with the potential/need to utilise extensive stretches of the river hroughout the catchment beyond the boundaries of the SAC, and are critically dependent on the maintenance of a favourable hydrological (including physical and chemical) conditions throughout their range.
+It supports diverse communities of flora, notably floating vegetation dominated by water crowfoot, and fauna, comprising river lamprey, sea lamprey, bullhead and otter.
+The latter are mobile species with the potential/need to utilise extensive stretches of the river throughout the catchment beyond the boundaries of the SAC, and are critically dependent on the maintenance of favourable hydrological (including physical and chemical) conditions throughout their range.
 They are therefore vulnerable to pollution events and the creation of physical or chemical barriers; for instance, lamprey migrate to the open sea via the Humber Estuary.
 In addition, otters also exploit riparian habitats for resting and breeding.

 The Derwent is meso/eutrophic and carries a high nutrient load providing a degree of resilience against air pollution, and whilst otter can be considered resilient, the floating vegetation communities and fish populations may be vulnerable.
 Overall though, the site can be considered relatively robust but vulnerable to changes in water quality (especially inputs of phosphate) from wastewater disposal, for instance.

-Restricted access to the river along much of its length reduces the impact of existing recreational pressure and the simple width of the channel effectively rules out harmful mpacts on bullhead, both species of lamprey and the floating vegetation community.
+Restricted access to the river along much of its length reduces the impact of existing recreational pressure and the simple width of the channel effectively rules out harmful impacts on bullhead, both species of lamprey and the floating vegetation community.
 However, the otter population remains more vulnerable to disturbance.

-Natural England has assessed 99.2% of the River Derwent SSSI to be in 'favourable' or unfavourable recovering' condition; 0.8% is 'unfavourable no change' but the threat evel is considered to be 'high' across a much wider area.
-The structure and function (including typical species) of qualifying natural habitat; The structure and function of the habitats of qualifying species; The supporting processes on which qualifying natural habitats and the habitats of qualifying species rely; The populations of qualifying species, and, The distribution of qualifying species within the site.
-Qualifying habitats: The site is designated under article 4(4) of the Directive (92/43/EEC) as it hosts the following habitats listed in Annex I: Water courses of plain to montane levels with the Ranunculion fluitantis and Callitricho-Batrachion vegetation.
-(Rivers with floating vegetation often dominated by water-crowfoot) Qualifying species: The site is designated under article 4(4) of the Directive (92/43/EEC) as it hosts the following species listed in Annex I: Bullhead Cottus gobio River lamprey Lampetra fluviatilis Otter Lutra lutra Sea lamprey Petromyzon marinus 5.
-Water abstraction (T).
+Natural England has assessed 99.2% of the River Derwent SSSI to be in 'favourable' or 'unfavourable recovering' condition; 0.8% is 'unfavourable no change' but the threat level is considered to be 'high' across a much wider area.

+Conservation objectives

+Ensure that the integrity of the site is maintained or restored as appropriate, and ensure that the site contributes to achieving the Favourable Conservation Status of its Qualifying Features, by maintaining or restoring:

+The extent and distribution of qualifying natural habitats and habitats of qualifying species;

+The structure and function (including typical species) of qualifying natural habitat;

+The structure and function of the habitats of qualifying species;

+The supporting processes on which qualifying natural habitats and the habitats of qualifying species rely;

+The populations of qualifying species, and,

+The distribution of qualifying species within the site.

+Qualifying habitats: The site is designated under article 4(4) of the Directive (92/43/EEC) as it hosts the following habitats listed in Annex I:

+Water courses of plain to montane levels with the Ranunculion fluitantis and Callitricho-Batrachion vegetation.
+(Rivers with floating vegetation often dominated by water-crowfoot)

+Qualifying species: The site is designated under article 4(4) of the Directive (92/43/EEC) as it hosts the following species listed in Annex II:

+Bullhead Cottus gobio

+River lamprey Lampetra fluviatilis

+Otter Lutra lutra

+Sea lamprey Petromyzon marinus

+Pressures and threats (P/T)

+- 1. Physical modification (P/T);

+- 2. Water pollution (T);

+- 3. Invasive species (T);

+- Change in land management (T);

+- 5. Water abstraction (T).